wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## How do I confirm a form was successfully submitted?

 You click "Send" and… nothing happens.
 Or you're redirected to the homepage.
 Was the form actually sent?
-How to know?
+How do you know?

 Give users clear confirmation that their form has been submitted and what will happen next.
 You can also include this messsage in a confirmation email.